 I would happily share and teach all of this information; however, in the weeks and months that I would train each new recruiter, I really was never all that concerned with fundamentals.
 For example, I knew that the recruiters would learn about various law firms in due course.
 I knew that I could teach them how to present candidates to law firms most effectively.

-Whether or not the person believed the job was about them – or was about others.
+Whether the person believed the job was about them – or was about others.
 The more the recruiter truly believed the job was about others, the better they did.

 “None of this is about you,” I would always tell people.
 “It is 100% about others and has nothing to do with you.”